-The minimum distance between the walls or between wall and door, excluding return panels, shall not be less than 1725 x 1525 mm (68 in. x 60 in.).
+The minimum distance between the walls or between wall and door, excluding return panels, shall not be less than $1725 \times 1525$ mm (68 in. x 60 in.).
 In facilities with high public use, such as arenas, libraries or entertainment complexes, the distance between walls or between wall and door shall be 2030 x 1525 mm (80 in. x 60 in.).
 Exception: In a retrofit situation where it is technically infeasible to install an appropriately sized elevator, a LU/LA (Limited Use/Limited Application) elevating device with a platform length of at least 1525 mm (60 in.), may be used.
+For City of Mississauga facilities, on a go forward basis, LU/LA's shall not be installed in new buildings or major renovations.
+Instead, an elevator is recommended.